Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Fortitude Save

-When you experience something mind-shatteringly dreadful or when your Sanity hits 1, make a WIL save.
+When you experience something mind-shatteringly dreadful or when your Sanity hits 1, reduce your SAN by 1 and make a WIL save.
 On a success, fill in a Hardened notch.
 Otherwise, fill in a Broken notch, lose 1d10 WIL and freak out.
 If you are in mortal danger, that means that you must either **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).

 #### Notches